STRRL/cloudflare-tunnel-ingress-controller/README.md

 ## Get Started

+The following instructions would help your bootstrap a minikube Kubernetes Cluster, then expose the Kubernetes Dashboard to the internet via Cloudflare Tunnel Ingress Controller.

 - You should have a Cloudflare account and a domain configured on Cloudflare.
 - Create a Cloudflare API token with the following:
   - `Zone:Zone:Read`